Parineeta98/Cognitive-Decline-Monitoring/README.md

 # Cognitive Decline Monitoring — OASIS-2 Longitudinal Analysis

-A full-pipeline analytics project examining how demographic and MRI-derived brain measures track with dementia progression, framed as an operations/monitoring question for a memory clinic rather than a diagnostic ML model.
+A full-pipeline analytics project examining how diagnostic tests and MRI-derived brain measures track with dementia progression, framed as an operations/monitoring question for a memory clinic.

 ## Business question

-Which demographic and MRI-derived brain measures track with dementia progression across visits, and what should a memory clinic's monitoring/intervention protocol look like as a result?
+Which tests (MMSE and CDR) and MRI-derived brain measures track with dementia progression across visits, and what should a memory clinic's monitoring/intervention protocol look like as a result?

 ## Dataset